rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 ## 3) Running the Code

+## Preparing Enviroments

+1) Create a conda environment with command `conda create --name <env_name> --file requirements.txt`.
+2) Prepare a file named `Pipfile` on a directory where projects locates. `Pipfile` gathers collection of modules which are utilized for development and production.
+3) After gathering modules in `Pipfile`, install pipenv with command `pipenv install`.
+You can also install other modules if any update of requirements comes by (for example, `pipenv install xgboost` if we decide to include xgboost for adding another predictive modelling).

 ### Model Building and Fine-Tuning

-1) Prepare a file named `Pipfile` on a directory where projects locates. `Pipfile` gathers collection of modules which are utilized for development and production.
-2) After gathering modules in `Pipfile`, install pipenv with command `pipenv install`.
-You can also install other modules if any update of requirements comes by (for example, `pipenv install xgboost` if we decide to include xgboost for adding another predictive modelling).
-3) Activate pipenv environment with command `pipenv shell` following the completion of pipenv installation.
+1) Activate pipenv environment with command `pipenv shell` following the completion of pipenv installation.
 At this point, we are ready to do a few tasks.
-4) Conduct data exploration and preprocessing before proceeding to model fitting with tree-based learning.
+2) Conduct data exploration and preprocessing before proceeding to model fitting with tree-based learning.
 Then, we build machine learning models followed by parameter tuning for three models that produce the best possible prediction on the test set.
 These are extensively done in `project.ipynb`.

 ### Running Model Training and Results on the Test set